GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 For this problem we expect solutions based on the nonlinear shallow water equations to deviate from the linear solution.
-Physically, nonlinearity is significant for this problem.
+Physically, nonlinearity is significant for this problem because the wave amplitudes are not negligible compared to the depth (especially for cases B and C).

-Dispersion also matters physically for this problem, and causes the reflected wave to be delayed in the experimental data as compaerd to the linear solution.
-That is a source of differences between experiments and non-dispersive shallow water models.
+Dispersion also matters physically for this problem because the wave length is sufficiently short compared to the water depth.
+It causes the reflected wave to be delayed in the experimental data, as compared to the linear solution.
+This also causes differences between experiments and non-dispersive shallow water models.

 The [SWALS model](BP2_testcases.f90) is setup to take the numerical method as a commandline